 As a state school there are no tuition fees.
 You should still budget for the usual extras such as uniform, trips, and optional activities, with the exact mix depending on your child’s choices.

-Results profile: GCSE and A-level measures sit below England averages, with a particularly weak A-level grade distribution.
+Results profile: GCSE and A-level measures remain below the stronger national bands, with Progress 8 at -0.87 and A-level academic outcomes ranked 2,484th out of 2,549 schools.
 If outcomes are your top priority, ask for subject-level performance trends and how intervention is targeted.

 Improvement focus in the classroom: The April 2025 inspection judgement indicates strengths in behaviour, leadership, and sixth form provision, alongside clear work to do on the quality of education.
 That combination can be encouraging, but it also means families should look for concrete evidence of change in teaching consistency.

-Deadlines matter: Worcestershire’s coordinated admissions timetable is strict.
-Late applications can materially reduce options even for families living close by, so plan early for the Year 7 cycle.
+Deadlines matter: For September 2027 Year 7 entry, Worcestershire’s coordinated timetable has an on-time application deadline of 31 October 2026 and offers on 01 March 2027.
+Late applications can materially reduce options even for families living close by, so plan early.

 Baxter College is a values-led, structured secondary with a strong emphasis on routines, belonging, and student leadership.
 The culture and enrichment offer are coherent, and the wider school experience includes recognised programmes such as the Duke of Edinburgh’s Award, Student Parliament, and the Combined Cadet Force.